gsoules/MkDocs/digital-archive/docs/user/recently-viewed.md

 # Flagging Items to View Later

-You can flag items in search results that you want to view later so that you can quickly find them without having to search for them again.
+You can flag items in search results to add them to your recently viewed items list.
+This feature makes it quick and easy to find items again without having to do another search.

 !!!
 Note ""
     This flagging feature works ony when you are searching the site you are on.
 It does not work when you are [searching all sites](/user/how-to-search/#search-one-site-or-all-sites).
+The recently viewed items list can contain up to 16 items.

 The example below shows search results in [Grid View](/user/viewing-search-results/#grid-view) for five items.
 Suppose you want to learn more about item 13178 by clicking the title of the first item as shown below.